isc-projects/kea/platforms.rst

 Regularly Tested Platforms
 --------------------------

-Kea is officially supported on Alpine, CentOS, Fedora, RHEL, Ubuntu, Debian, and FreeBSD systems.
+Kea is officially supported on Alpine, Debian, Fedora, FreeBSD, RHEL, and Ubuntu systems.
 Kea-|release| builds have been tested on:

 * Alpine — 3.15, 3.16, 3.17
 * Debian — 10, 11, 12